 Winter time – Teton River Fishing Report

-The Teton River has transitioned into full winter fishing mode.
+The Teton River may transition into late winter/early spring fishing mode here soon.
 Flows are low, clear and cold.
 In many areas, the river can be covered with ice during the winter.
+The warm weather next week will probably break the ice up.
 Anglers can still have some good fishing days, especially on the lower river when air and water temps can warm up a bit more.
 You are going to have to watch the weather and time it right.
 More consistent fly fishing opportunities are going to be found on the South Fork of the Snake, Snake River and Henry’s Fork for the winter months ahead.

 Teton River Fishing Resources: